Updated: Oct 22

 Reflexology May Reduce the Side Effects of Medication If there is one thing I would like you to remember about reflexology it is this - because you might be able to really help someone you know.

-After overcoming breast cancer, many women will take a hormonal therapy medicine to reduce the risk of the cancer returning.
-In some cases these meds, such as Tamoxifen and Femera, can cause very difficult side effects such as tiredness, hot flushes, achiness, and depression.
+After overcoming breast cancer, many women will take hormonal therapy medicine to reduce the risk of the cancer returning.
+In some cases, these meds, such as Tamoxifen and Femera, can cause very difficult side effects such as tiredness, hot flashes, achiness, and depression.
 Some of these adverse effects may be so strong, that some women must make the truly difficult decision to stop taking a medication that might prevent the cancer from returning to regain their quality of life.

 When reflexology helps reduce these side effects, women can continue taking these lifesaving medications while regaining their quality of life.

 Jeanette and I at the Lemonade Fund event.
 We explained to women who have or had breast cancer that reflexology may reduce the side effects of cancer medications,

 My inspiring friend Jeanette had very difficult side effects when she began taking Femara.
 She agreed to try reflexology and the results were beyond both our expectations.
 Jeanette wrote this 5 years ago:

 “After 2 weeks on Femara, I had many awful side effects: very sore joints and muscles, shortness of breath, tiredness, hot flashes, hair loss - everything that is written under side effects on the medication leaflet.